Michael Hutchence: Death

+Actress Kym Wilson and her then-boyfriend, Andrew Rayment, who visited Hutchence in his hotel room on the evening of 21 November, were the last people to see him alive; they arrived some time after 11:00 pm and left around 5:00 am.
+Wilson stated that she, Rayment and Hutchence had between six and eight drinks but were hardly drunk, and that Hutchence talked passionately about his relationship with Yates and their daughter and was anxious about the custody case between Yates and Geldof.
+Wilson said that Hutchence believed it was right that he and Yates get custody of the children, and that he was proud that Yates and Geldof's daughters called him "daddy".
+Wilson denied that there were drugs in the room while she was there and also denied that they had sex.

-At 9:54 am on 22 November, Hutchence spoke with a former girlfriend, Michele Bennett, who was the last person that he called on the morning of his death.
+At 9:38 am on 22 November, Hutchence left a voicemail to his manager, Martha Troup, in which he said: "Martha, Michael here, I f---ing had enough."
+Troup rang his hotel room immediately but there was no answer.
+Hutchence called Troup again at 9:50 am and left a message on her answering machine; it was reported that he "sounded as if he was affected by something and was slow and deep."
+Worried by the call, Troup spoke to INXS tour manager, John Martin, who said that he had received a note from Hutchence stating that he was "not going to rehearsals today".
+At 9:54 am, Hutchence spoke with a former girlfriend, Michele Bennett, who was the last person that he called on the morning of his death.
 According to Bennett, Hutchence was crying, sounded upset, said he could not sleep and told her he needed to see her.
 Bennett arrived at his hotel room door at about 10:40 am, but there was no response, so she thought he had fallen asleep and wrote him a note and left it at reception.
-Hutchence's body was discovered by a hotel maid at 11:50 am.
-Police reported that Hutchence was found "in a kneeling position facing the door.
-He had used his snakeskin belt to tie a knot on the automatic door closer at the top of the door, and had strained his head forward into the loop so hard that the buckle had broken."
+Hutchence's body was discovered naked behind the door to his room by a hotel maid at 11:50 am.
+Police reported that Hutchence had used a leather belt tied to the automatic door closer at the top of the door.

 Following Hutchence's death, some of his friends, relatives and doctors provided statements to the police.
 Bennett, who made her phone records available to the detectives without them requesting it, said on her police statement that Hutchence had never expressed previous suicidal inclinations.
-Hutchence's mother, Patricia Glassop, said that he was in a depressed state.
+Hutchence's mother, Patricia Glassop, said that he had been in a depressed state.
 On 17 October 1997, Hutchence consulted a London psychiatrist, Mark Collins, in regard to a minor depression that he was experiencing.
 Dr. Collins stated that there was no hint of suicidal thinking by Hutchence.
-Hutchence was prescribed Prozac for the first time in December 1995 by Dr. J. Borham, a London medical practitioner, to treat a depressive problem.
+Hutchence was prescribed Prozac for the first time in December 1995 by Dr. J. Borham, a London medical practitioner, to treat depression.
 He was prescribed Prozac for the last time on 1 November 1997, three weeks before his death.